vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 `optax.multi_transform` takes two inputs, the first is mapping from labels to gradient transformations.
-The second is a PyTree with the same structure or prefix as the updates (in the case above we use just the prefix) mapping to labels.
+The second is a PyTree with the same structure or prefix as the updates (in the case above we use the prefix approach) mapping to labels.
 The transformation matching the label of a given update will be applied.
-This allows the partitioning of parameters and applying different updates.
+This allows the partitioning of parameters and applying different updates to different parts.

 > The second argument can also be a function that, given the updates PyTree, returns such a PyTree mapping updates (or their prefix) to labels.

-This can be used for other cases like having different optimisers for different layers, but in our case we simply use `optax.adam` for our trainable parameters, and zero out gradients for other regions using the stateless transform `optax.set_to_zero`.
+This can be used for other cases like having different optimisers for different layers (such as disabling weight decay for certain layers), but in our case we simply use `optax.adam` for our trainable parameters, and zero out gradients for other regions using the stateless transform `optax.set_to_zero`.

-> In jit-compiled function, the updates that have `optax.set_to_zero` applied to them won't be computed due the optimisation process seeing they will always be zero.
-Hence, we get the expected memory savings from only finetuning a subset of layers!
+> In jit-compiled function, the gradients that have `optax.set_to_zero` applied
+> to them won't be computed due to the optimisation process seeing that they
+> will always be zero.
+Hence, we get the expected memory savings from only
+> finetuning a subset of layers!

-Let's print the updates and see that we do indeed have no updates in the BERT backbone, and have updates in the classifier head:
+Let's print the updates so that we can see that we do indeed have no updates in the BERT backbone, and have updates in the classifier head:
 ```python
 updates['classifier'], updates['bert']['embeddings']['token_type_embeddings']
 ===